SNOW RESORT KIRKENES

 During the ice age, Kirkenes and Sør-Varanger were covered by a 2 km-thick layer of ice.
 As the ice began to melt, it sculpted the mountains into rounded mounds.
 Around 10,000 years ago, the first coastal strip emerged in Bøkfjorden.

-As the ice tumbled into the sea—similar to what we now see when the Greenland ice sheet calves—it left behind polished rocks, a lasting imprint of this immense natural history.
+As the ice tumbled into the sea, similar to what we now see when the Greenland ice sheet calves, it left behind polished rocks, a lasting imprint of this immense natural history.

 Inger Blix Kvammen

 Inger Blix Kvammen’s work deals with topics such as migration and cultural exchange across borders, particularly in the context of indigenous cultures in the Barents region.
-Her last three projects are a result of travelling to the Nenets Autonomous Ukrug in north-west Russia and to cities and villages in the South Caucasus, a border area between Turkey and Armenia.
+She lives and works in the town of Kirkenes, in the county of Finnmark.

 Blix Kvammen has developed a unique method of using textile techniques such as crochet, weaving and metal embroidery that conceptually combines decorative shapes, like necklaces or bracelets, with stories and symbolic elements.
-Impressions of meetings with people and cultures are expressed with forms, basic material, craftsmanship and conceptual performance, and by combining and incorporating different materials and photography.

 Website: Inger Blix Kvammen